rust-lang/book/src/appendix-05-editions.md

 * For those developing Rust, a new edition provides a rallying point for the project as a whole.

-At the time of this writing, two Rust editions are available: Rust 2015 and Rust 2018.
-This book is written using Rust 2018 edition idioms.
+At the time of this writing, three Rust editions are available: Rust 2015, Rust 2018, and Rust 2021.
+This book is written using Rust 2021 edition idioms.

 The `edition` key in *Cargo.toml* indicates which edition the compiler should use for your code.
 If the key doesn’t exist, Rust uses `2015` as the edition